 What is the Island Grown Mobile Market?

-The mobile market is a truck stocked with reduced-price fresh, locally grown fruits and vegetables.
-The Market will make stops in neighborhoods with low-income, elderly, and/or disabled residents, and those with limited access to fresh, locally grown food.
-The mission of the market is to expand healthy food access for all in our community, with a focus on low income islanders.
+The mobile market is a truck stocked with affordable, locally grown fruits and vegetables.
+The Market will make stops in six island neighborhoods with residents who have expressed that they have limited access to fresh, locally grown food.
+The mission of the market is to expand healthy food access for all in our community, with a focus on islanders who participate in food assistance programs.
 We purchase local produce at wholesale prices from local growers and sell with a small mark up to cover operating expenses—this is not a for-profit venture.

 When does the Mobile Market operate?

-This year, the market will stop at Morgan Woods, Woodside Village, Hillside Village, the Boys and Girls Club, the Tisbury School, and the Oak Bluffs Public Library.
+This year, the market will stop at Morgan Woods, Woodside Village, Hillside Village, St. Augustine's Church, the Oak Bluffs Public Library, and the Wampanoag Tribe.
 We primarily operate the market in evening hours to make it easier for working families to access.

-This year is our pilot season, and will run from July 15th through Columbus Day.
-During the pilot year we will sell only fresh fruits and vegetables, but see potential to expand the offerings from the market to eggs, dairy, meat, and locally sourced prepared foods in future years.
+So far, we only sell only fresh fruits and vegetables, but see potential to expand the offerings from the market to eggs, dairy, meat, and locally sourced prepared foods in future years.

 Who can shop at the Mobile Market?